wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-manage-files/includes/6-exercise-display-user-files.md

-In this exercise, you'll extend the app to display a list of files in the user’s root folder in OneDrive for Business.
+In this exercise, you'll extend the app to display a list of files in the user's root folder in OneDrive for Business.

 ## Get the list of files

 Start by adding the Microsoft Graph call to the application.

-1. In your code editor, open the **graph.js** file.
+1. In your code editor, open the *graph.js* file.

 1. At the end of the file, add a new async function named `getFiles()` to retrieve the list of files.
 Use the select function to retrieve the `id`, `name`, `folder`, and `package` properties for each file.

     ```javascript
     // Get files in root of user's OneDrive